 June, 10th 1930: The next day, the young girl, age sixteen, and her younger brother would leave for a land on the other side of the great Atlantic.
 Her father had taught her to speak the land’s language.
 He hugged her and said, “It will only be for two years, my Corita.
 Think of Spain as your homeland.”

-So it was on that night that she convinced her sister to let the child sleep with her.
+So it was on that night that she convinced her sister to let the baby sleep with her.
 Through the dark hours, she held him with great care where a transfusion of love mixed in their blood.
 It’s why the child can still feel her warmth.
 It is why this dedication.

 Un hombre pequeño, un gran corazón